Teresa Keller, LPC - Therapist at Grow Therapy

-In our first session, we will discuss wishes for care, background to their experience, symptoms and course of difficulty, and we will begin to form a collaborative and measurable plan to monitor progress.
-We will be also looking at fit in care to ensure their needs are best matched with this provider, the platform, and scope of care.
+In our first session, we will discuss wishes for care, background to a person's experience, symptoms and course of difficulty, and we will begin to form a collaborative and measurable plan to monitor progress.
+We will be also looking at fit in care to ensure a person's needs are best matched with this provider, the platform, and scope of care.
 The length of time spent is typically 50 min.
 Follow-up sessions range from 30-45 min. and begin with a review and update of progress since last visit, processing and method application to a client-driven focus for the session, and we will wrap up with a plan for next steps.

 I offer a grounded, compassionate presence that’s honest, direct, and always free of judgment.
 Clients often share that what sets our work apart is the unique blend of mind-body science and a collaborative, heart-centered approach - where we explore, learn, and grow together.